joker295/VPC-with--Terraform-Github-Action/README.md

 Automate Deployment: Set up GitHub Actions workflows to automatically deploy your infrastructure whenever there are changes to your Terraform configuration.

-Version Control: Keep your infrastructure code version-controlled and easily collaborate with your team.
+Version Control: Keep your infrastructure code version-controlled and easily collaborate with your teams.

 Infrastructure as Code Best Practices: Follow best practices for infrastructure as code, including versioning, code review, and documentation.